gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy let out a breath.
 No bodies—that was good.
 She pointed at the lever on the wall beside the other door.
-"That'll open it," she said.
+"That ought to open it," she said.
 "'Least, I think that's what it'll do."

 Captain Leung grunted.
 "Worth a shot."
 He grabbed it with a gloved hand.

-Sindy waited for him to pull it, but he didn't move.
+Sindy waited for him to pull it down, but he didn't move.
 "What's wrong?" she asked.
 The captain didn't reply.